Iwan-Teague/Rusty-Jack/docs/archive/BINARY_DEPENDENCIES_STATUS.md

 # Rustyjack External Binary Dependencies - Status

+> Note: Archived doc.
+Current builds no longer use external tcpdump, ettercap, ncat, arp-scan, or arpspoof/dsniff; references below are historical.

 ## Overview

 This document tracks which external system binaries Rustyjack originally depended on and which have been replaced with pure Rust implementations via the `rustyjack-netlink` crate.